ChristopherMNeal/currency-exchanger/README.md

 ## Future Updates

-* _Refactor to generally make code more DRY._
-* _Make error code work better and be more informative._
 * _List all available currencies in one menu (instead of two), with most popular at the top._
 * _Add CSS styling to improve the page layout and aesthetics._